 Doing Business in Slovenia

 Smart dress is advised.
 Appointments are usual and visitors should be punctual.
-A firm handshake is the usual start to any business meeting.
+A firm handshake is the typical start to any business meeting.
 Business cards are essential.
-Executives will generally have a good knowledge of German, English and sometimes Italian.
+Executives will generally have a good knowledge of English, German and sometimes Italian.
 There is a well-developed network of local agents, advisers, consultants and lawyers willing to act for foreign companies.

-Manufactured goods, machinery and transport equipment, chemicals and food.
+Manufactured goods, machinery and transport equipment, medication, metals and rubber and plastic goods.

-Machinery and transport equipment, manufactured goods, chemicals, fuels and lubricants and food.
+Manchinery and transport equipment, manufactured goods, fuels and lubricants, chemicals and food.